The Second Vanishing Theorem for Local Cohomology Modules: Introduction

 If $R$ is not regular, then the Second Vanishing Theorem may not hold for $R$, {\it cf.} \cite[7.7]{HochsterZhangContent}.
 When $R$ is regular, some positive results are known.
 When $R$ is a polynomial ring over a field and $\ba$ is a homogeneous ideal, then the Second Vanishing Theorem holds, as proved by Hartshorne (\cite[7.5]{HartshorneCohomologicalDimension}) who also coined the name `Second Vanishing Theorem' and proposed the following problem in \cite[p.~445]{HartshorneCohomologicalDimension}: \begin{problem}[Hartshorne] Prove that the Second Vanishing Theorem holds for all regular local rings. \end{problem}

-It is clear that a solution to Problem \ref{Hartshorne Problem} produces a solution to Grothendieck's original Problem \ref{Grothendieck problem} for regular local rings when $n=\dim(R)-2$.
-Subsequently, Ogus (\cite[Corollary~2.11]{OgusLocalCohomologicalDimension}) proved that the Second Vanishing Theorem holds for regular local rings of equi-characteristic 0 and Peskine-Szpiro showed in \cite[III~5.5]{PeskineSzpiroDimensionProjective} that the Second Vanishing Theorem holds for regular local rings of equi-characteristic $p$. \cite{HunekeLyubeznikVanishing} provided a unified proof that the Second Vanishing Theorem holds for regular local rings of equi-characteristic.
+It is clear that a solution to Problem \ref{Hartshorne Problem} produces a solution to Grothendieck's original Problem \ref{Grothendieck problem} for noetherian regular local rings when $n=\dim(R)-2$.
+Subsequently, Ogus (\cite[Corollary~2.11]{OgusLocalCohomologicalDimension}) proved that the Second Vanishing Theorem holds for regular local rings of equal-characteristic 0 and Peskine-Szpiro showed in \cite[III~5.5]{PeskineSzpiroDimensionProjective} that the Second Vanishing Theorem holds for regular local rings of equal-characteristic $p$. \cite{HunekeLyubeznikVanishing} provided a unified proof that the Second Vanishing Theorem holds for regular local rings of equal-characteristic.
 Extending the Second Vanishing Theorem to rings that do not contain a field has been a major open problem in the study of local cohomology.
 In \S\ref{section: vanishing unramified}, we resolve Problem \ref{Hartshorne Problem} for unramified regular local rings of mixed characteristic as follows:

-\begin{theorem} If $R$ is an unramified regular local ring of mixed characteristic, then the Second Vanishing Theorem holds for $R$. \end{theorem}
+\begin{theorem} If $R$ is an unramified noetherian regular local ring of mixed characteristic, then the Second Vanishing Theorem holds for $R$. \end{theorem}

 A special case of Theorem \ref{vanishing unramified}, when $\dim(R/\ba)\geq 3$ {\it and} $R/\ba$ is equidimensional, can be found in \cite{HNBPW_JA_2018}.

 In prime characteristic $p>0$, we produce a new proof of the Second Vanishing Theorem using the action of Frobenius and some equivalent formulations of the Second Vanishing Theorem in characteristic $p>0$, which can be found in \S\ref{char p}.